Your money-making expert. Financial journalist, TV and radio personality.

 Here are some things to consider:

-Different magazines obviously have different types of readership, so take some time looking through various ones to decide where your real-life story will work best.
+Different magazines obviously have different types of readership, so take some time reading various ones to see where your real-life story might work best.

-A more upmarket magazine like Marie Claire may feature completely different kinds of stories, such as how you were kidnapped by Peruvian guerillas and left for dead.
+An upmarket glossy like Marie Claire may feature completely different kinds of stories, such as those concerning travel experiences, mental health or careers.

 If your story touches upon contemporary issues and has widespread appeal – perhaps a failed operation or how you had to sell the family home to pay off debts – it may be more appropriate for a newspaper feature article.